Shoulder Replacement Surgery

 1. Have you exhausted every non-surgical treatment option for your shoulder without any improvement in function or reduced pain?
 YES / NO

-2. Are you prepared to do rehab exercises everyday for months after surgery?
+2. Are you prepared to do rehab exercises everyday for a minimum of three months and up to six months after surgery?
 YES / NO

-3. Are you willing to accept the risks that your shoulder may not be better after surgery?
+3. Are you willing to accept the risks that your pain and mobility may not be better after surgery?
 YES / NO

 Watch the videos below